praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 - Where to ask for help?

-  ->You can message on the respective channel of project or directly message the owner or mentors of the repository on Discord or LinkedIn .
+  - You can message on the respective channel of project or directly message the owner or mentors of the repository on Discord or LinkedIn .

-  ->You can email the mentors or the admin.
+  - You can email the mentors or the admin.

 ### About DevTernShip